MaxBraeschke/CNN_from_scratch/README.md

 The Framework computations are only based on low level [Cupy](https://docs.cupy.dev/en/stable/install.html) (Numpy extension to enable GPU excelration) operations.
 If you want to use only Numpy you can easly do this by just replacing the cupy import with your numpy import.

 > NOTE: The CNN framework was self-developed and should therefore be treated with caution with regard to the accuracy of the calculations.
-However, especially for the Sudoku detection and number detections, calculation results were compared with the well-known pytorch framework and the calculations were confirmed.
-If you just need a simple, fast and highly customizable framework, see the [PyTorch](https://pytorch.org/get-started/locally/) framework.
+However, especially for the Sudoku detection and number recognition, calculation results were compared with the well-known pytorch framework and the calculations were confirmed.
+If you just need a simple, fast and highly customizable framework, use the [PyTorch](https://pytorch.org/get-started/locally/) framework.

 ## Install Cupy

-Check the [cupy documentation](https://docs.cupy.dev/en/stable/install.html) to choose the correct cupy library compatible with your Cuda version.
+Check the [cupy documentation](https://docs.cupy.dev/en/stable/install.html) to choose the correct cupy version compatible with your Cuda version.
+After you choosed a compatible version you can use pip for installing.

 ## Dataset